Contrary to what skin care experts and dermatologists tell us, acne sufferers have an essential fatty acid deficiency in their skin.

 - Oleic: 25.4%

 - ALA: 25.6%

 P. acnes is a bacteria that has been linked to acne.
 Tea tree essential oil is a strong antibacterial, and a few drops can be added to carrier oils for its added benefits.

 It's important to buy certified organic oils that have been cold-pressed (extracted using a low heat) from reliable sources.

 Non-organic oils are usually refined, contain pesticides and have a completely different fatty acid and nutrient profile than organic varieties.
-In fact, some non-organic oils on the market have even been found to contain harmful chemicals
+In fact, some non-organic oils on the market have even been found to contain harmful chemicals.

+Mountain Rose Herbs is an excellent source of organic and sustainable ingredients.
 All of the percentages of fatty acids above are provided by Mountain Rose Herbs and are unique to their own products.